 - Coarse salt for sprinkling

-- Preheat the oven to 300F and line a work surface with a silicone baking mat.
-Sprinkle the mat with almond flour
+- Preheat the oven to 300ºF and line a work surface with a large silicone baking mat.
+Dust the mat lightly with almond flour.

 - In a large microwave-safe bowl, melt the cheese on high in 30 second increments until well melted and can be stirred together to a smooth consistency.

-- Add the almond flour, salt, garlic powder, red pepper flakes and the egg and stir to combine.
-Work in well together with a rubber spatula, kneading the dough up against the sides of the bowl (if your dough is really sticky still, work in another few tablespoons of almond flour – it should be very pliant but not tacky)
+- Add the almond flour, salt, garlic powder, red pepper flakes, and the egg, and stir to combine.
+Work in well together with a rubber spatula, kneading the dough up against the sides of the bowl.
+If the dough is really sticky, work in another few tablespoons of almond flour.

 - Turn the dough out onto the prepared work surface and top with a piece of parchment or waxed paper.
 Roll out as thinly as you can, no more than about ⅛ inches thick.